Skip to content

 403 Forbidden

 The website server understood your request but refuses to authorize access.
 This could be due to IP blocking, access restrictions, or content requiring authentication.
-Unlike a 404 error, the server acknowledges the resource exists but won't allow you to access it.

 440 Login Timeout